jbienz/ReGlass/docs/index.md

 <img src="Images/BlurSettings.png" width=600>

-There are three sliders that can be used to adjust the blur, but the defaults should work well for most screenshots.
+There are three sliders that can be used to adjust the blur, but the defaults should work well for most games.

 #### Why blur the depth map at all?
 The primary reason is to make life easier for HoloPlay Studio when recreating the scene.